javers/javers.github.io/documentation/jql-examples/index.md

 <h3 id="query-for-snapshots">Querying for Snapshots</h3>

 [Snapshot]({{ site.javadoc_url }}index.html?org/javers/core/metamodel/object/CdoSnapshot.html)
-is the historical state of a domain object captured as the `property:value` Map.
+is the historical state of a domain object captured as the `property:value` map.

 Snapshots are raw data stored in JaversRepository.
 When an object is changed, JaVers makes a snapshot of its state and persists it.
-When an object isn’t changed (since the last commit), no snapshot is created, even if you commit it several times.
+When an object isn’t changed (i.e. hasn’t changed since the last commit), no snapshot is created, even if you commit it several times.

 ```groovy